-Croatia: Plomin C coal TPP, controversial contract clause for power purchase15.
-March 2016. / SEE Energy News
+Croatia: Plomin C coal TPP, controversial contract clause for power purchase, SEE Energy News

 Marubeni and HEP power utility are still fighting with Green NGOs over feasibility of new Plomin C coal fired TPP.